Princess and I: Production

 Princess and I, then coming as working title You're Always in my Heart, was announced during an ABS-CBN trade event as one of the upcoming television series of the network to be shown on primetime.
 After the success of her previous show Mara Clara, the project was given to teen star Kathryn Bernardo as her counterpart Julia Montes was given the lead role for another show, Walang Hanggan.

 On March 31, 2012 on the network's primetime newscast TV Patrol, the show was formally announced as Princess and I and will be shown April 16, taking the timeslot of the concluding television show E-boy.
 Along with Kathryn, other teen actors to star include her Growing Up onscreen team-up partner Daniel Padilla, Pilipinas Got Talent Season 3 Finalist Khalil Ramos, and Enrique Gil, whom she co-starred with in the movie Way Back Home.

 Albert Martinez and Precious Lara Quigaman were announced to be the royal parents of Bernardo's character.
 Gretchen Barretto also joins the cast after her previously announced project Alta was shelved.
 Other cast announced include Dominic Ochoa, Yayo Aguila, Niña Dolino, and Sharmaine Suarez.
 Primetime first-timer Dado Lumibao and My Binondo Girl director Francis Xavier Pasion are hired as directors for the show.
 Star Television will produce the television series.
 Star Television is the small-screen production arm of Star Cinema, the biggest film production firm in the Philippines, and the makers of primetime hits such as Pangako Sa 'Yo, Imortal, and Magkaribal.

 In an interview, Bernardo said that it was an unforgettable experience to shoot abroad in what is anticipated to be one of ABS-CBN's biggest and grandest teleseryes for 2012.
 Since the story revolves around a fictional rich kingdom in Asia, costume and prop designers were hired to create authentic but stylized and evidently Bhutanese-influenced costumes that were fit for royalty.
 Notably also, to make the fictional kingdom seem more authentic, while shooting, actors portraying Yangdonese characters had to learn how to deliver their lines in Dzongkha, the language of the Bhutanese, and they would dub themselves in post editing.
 The cast and crew also had to fly to Bhutan to shoot scenes for the show.
 It took them two weeks to finish shooting in Bhutan, and they continued shooting in the Philippines after they arrived.
-However, in some scenes where there is in need to portray Bhutan, production were made using green screen technology.
+However, in some scenes where there is in need to portray Bhutan, production was made using green screen technology.
 Bernardo said it has helped her character that she looks like the princess of Bhutan, and that it would help the viewers appreciate the show more.

 The full trailer was released on April 2, 2012 via the primetime series Walang Hanggan.
 Soon after, the trailer became a top trending topic nationwide on Twitter.
 Two days later, the official poster was released.